 RUSSIAN CHERRY WINE

-Mid-summer arrived.
-Kobilkin contacted Rich’s father to tell him that the cherries were ripe.
-Rich and I were invited to Kobilkin’s farmhouse on the East-facing slopes of Spencer’s butte.
+The following summer, I soaked the barrel with water, swelling the slats to ensure that it was water-tight in anticipation of Kobilkin’s call telling us that the cherries were ripe.
+He invited us to come to his home on the slopes of Spencer’s Butte.
 We found his house, a modest two-story structure, with an archway of Wisteria leading to the entry.
 Kobilkin greeted us at his door.
 Meeting him was a very memorable experience.
 He was an old man.
-He did not move quickly but he had a warm smile and twinkle in his eyes.
-Through a heavy accent, he welcomed us into his home and led us to his den which overlooked an ancient cherry orchard.
+He did not move quickly, but he had a warm, bright-eyed smile.
+Through a heavy accent, he welcomed us into his home and led us to his den, which overlooked an ancient cherry orchard.
 After affirming our interest in making wine, without saying where he was going, Kobilkin stood up and walked out of the room.
 We were left sitting there looking through his den windows, at the old twisted trees which bore a less than enthusiastic crop of cherries.
 He soon returned with two bottles of his cherry wine, crackers, and a jar of Russian caviar.
 As we enjoyed his hospitality, he told us how he had come to be in Eugene.

-After our delightful visit with Kobilkin, we thanked him for his caviar and complemented him on his cherry wine.
-Rich and I took empty boxes out to the old orchard and, using Kobilkins ladders, we picked sufficient volume of cherries to fill our fifty-gallon oak barrel.
+After our delightful visit with Kobilkin, we thanked him for his caviar and complimented him on his cherry wine.
+Rich and I took empty boxes out to the old orchard and, using Kobilkin’s ladders, we picked sufficient volume of cherries to fill our fifty-gallon oak barrel.
 On the way home, we bought oranges and other ingredients called for in his recipe.
-We funneled several large boxes of cherries, cut up oranges, sugar, and yeast through the bunghole of the 50-gallon oak barrel.
+We funneled several large boxes of cherries, cut up oranges, sugar, and wine yeast through the bunghole of the barrel.
+We then bunged it with a tube to jar of water to prevent oxygen from entering the barrel and ruining the wine.

-Through late Summer, Fall, and Winter that barrel of wine bubbled in my basement.
-When Rich returned from Stanford for spring break, we bottled the wine.
+For six months, that barrel of wine bubbled in my basement.
+When Rich returned from Stanford for Winter break, we bottled the wine.
 The resulting wine was as good as Kobilkin had promised.
-It turned out to be a deep red, and slightly sweet, with a citrus-cherry flavor.
+It turned was deep red and slightly sweet, with a citrus-cherry flavor.
 We divided the production, leaving some for Kobilkin.
 I was left with 18-gallon jugs of wine.
-Eighteen gallons of sweet wine is a lot to drink.
+Eighteen gallons of sweet wine is a lot.
 It was several years before I had consumed, or given away, the last jug of the last batch of Kobilkin family’s Russian Cherry Wine.

 Copyright 10/12/2023, by Theodore “Tod” Lundy, Architect